AI

 • Focus on knowledge transfer - Your CoE should teach, document, and support rather than own and control AI initiatives

-Wrong move.
-The best ones are designed to disappear.
+That’s the wrong assumption.
+The best ones are built to disappear.

-Here’s what I’ve learned building workflow automation at Tallyfy: when we see customers create centralized process teams that eventually dissolve, those implementations succeed.
-When the team becomes permanent, process thinking stays trapped in one department instead of spreading throughout the company.
+At Tallyfy, we’ve watched this pattern play out with workflow automation for years.
+When customers create centralized process teams that eventually dissolve, those implementations succeed.
+When the team stays permanent, process thinking stays trapped in one department instead of spreading where it needs to go.

 Why CoEs become bureaucratic dead ends

-I came across research on center of excellence effectiveness that hit me hard.
+I came across research on center of excellence effectiveness that genuinely frustrated me.
 CoEs aren’t viewed as adding value.
 They’re seen as bureaucratic auditors policing the organization under the guise of promoting best practices.

 That’s the trap.
-You start with good intentions.
-Centralize AI expertise.
-Share knowledge.
-Establish standards.
-Then something shifts.
+You start with good intentions: centralize AI expertise, share knowledge, establish standards.
+Then something shifts, usually quietly.

 The CoE becomes a bottleneck.
 Teams need approval to experiment.
 The approval process gets longer.
 Politics creep in.
-The structure designed to accelerate AI adoption now slows it down.
+The structure that was supposed to speed up AI adoption now slows it down.

 Mid-size companies can’t afford this.
 You don’t have the overhead budget for a permanent AI coordination layer that doesn’t generate direct value.
-Every dollar and every person needs to count.
+Every dollar needs to count.

-Think of an AI center of excellence as scaffolding, not foundation.
+Think of an AI center of excellence as scaffolding, not the foundation.

 Scaffolding supports construction.
-Once the building stands, you remove it.
-Same with CoEs.
-They support AI capability development.
-Once that capability exists throughout your organization, the CoE should go away.
+Once the building stands, you pull it down.
+Same logic applies here.
+The CoE supports AI capability development.
+Once that capability lives throughout your organization, the CoE should go away.

 Knowledge transfer, not knowledge hoarding.
 Every project includes training for the business team.
-Documentation happens in their systems, not yours.
+Documentation lives in their systems, not yours.
 They own the capability when you’re done.

 Problem-solving support, not problem solving.
-When teams hit walls, you help them find solutions.
-You don’t take over and solve it for them.
-Big difference.
+When teams hit walls, help them find solutions.
+Don’t take over and solve it for them.
+That distinction matters more than most people realize.

 Success pattern identification.
 You see what works across multiple teams and share it.
-But you let each team adapt patterns to their context.
+But let each team adapt those patterns to their own context.

-Notice what’s missing?
+Notice what’s absent?
 Control.
 Approval.
 Gatekeeping.
-Those emerge when CoEs become permanent.
+Those things emerge when CoEs become permanent fixtures with turf to protect.

 Designing for planned obsolescence

-Here’s where most organizations mess up.
-They never define what success looks like for their AI center of excellence.
+Most organizations never define what success actually looks like for their AI center of excellence.
+That’s where things go wrong.

 Success isn’t the number of AI projects launched.
-It’s not models deployed or cost savings generated.
-Those are project metrics.
+Not models deployed or cost savings generated.
+Those are project metrics, not organizational ones.

 Set a timeline.
 18 months works for most mid-size companies.
-That’s enough time to run multiple AI initiatives, build capability in several departments, and establish working patterns.
+That’s enough time to run multiple AI initiatives, build capability across several departments, and establish working patterns that don’t depend on the CoE.

 Then measure capability transfer.
-Can business teams now identify AI opportunities without the CoE?
+Can business teams identify AI opportunities without you?
 Can they evaluate vendors independently?
-Do they know how to structure pilots?
-Can they measure results properly?
+Do they know how to structure pilots and measure results properly?
+RSM’s workforce research shows most organizations still have not redesigned roles based on AI capabilities.
+That’s the gap your CoE should close.

 Small and mid-sized organizations stand to gain significantly from establishing an AI CoE, but only if that CoE builds capability rather than dependency.

 Track the inverse metric: how often do teams come to you for help?
-At the start, high dependency is fine.
+High dependency at the start is fine.
 Six months in, it should drop.
-By month 12, teams should only escalate complex problems.
+By month 12, teams should only escalate genuinely complex problems.
 By month 18, they shouldn’t need you at all.

 The practical structure for mid-size companies

 You don’t need a big team.
-Three to five people max.
+Three to five people, maximum.

 One person who understands AI technology deeply.
-Not someone who just reads about it.
-Someone who has built things, debugged models, knows where implementations typically fail.
+Not someone who reads about it.
+Someone who has built things, debugged models, knows where implementations typically break down.

 One person who understands your business operations.
 They know the processes, the pain points, the politics.
-They can translate AI capabilities into business value.
+They can translate AI capabilities into something that actually matters for the business.

 That’s the core.
 Add specialists temporarily as needed.
 Data engineer for a specific project.
 Change management support for a major rollout.
 But keep the core small.

 Where does this team sit?
 Not in IT.
-Not in a business unit.
+Not buried in a business unit.
 Directly under the COO or CEO for mid-size companies.
-The AI center of excellence needs organizational authority to work across departments without getting trapped in one silo’s priorities.
+The CoE needs organizational authority to work across departments without getting trapped in any single silo’s priorities.

 Building capability that lasts

 Every AI project should include embedded training.
 The business team learns by doing, with CoE members coaching.
-Not the CoE doing the work while business watches.
+Not the CoE doing the work while the business team watches and takes notes.

-Run regular knowledge sharing sessions, but make them peer-to-peer.
-The CoE facilitates, but business teams present their learnings to other business teams.
-This builds the muscle for ongoing knowledge transfer after the CoE dissolves.
+Run regular knowledge-sharing sessions, but make them peer-to-peer.
+The CoE facilitates.
+Business teams present their learnings to other business teams.
+This builds the muscle for ongoing knowledge transfer after the CoE is gone.

 Document everything in the business team’s tools.
 Not in the CoE’s repository.
-If they keep coming back to your documentation system after you’re gone, you’ve failed.
+If they’re still coming back to your documentation system after you’ve dissolved, you’ve failed.

 Build a network, not a hierarchy.
 Connect people working on similar problems across departments.
-They’ll support each other after the CoE ends.
+They’ll support each other long after the CoE ends.
+AI success depends more on how organizations integrate tools into workflows than on the technology itself.
+Companies succeed when they decentralize implementation authority but retain accountability.

-I’ve seen this pattern work repeatedly at Tallyfy.
+I think this pattern works because it respects how knowledge actually spreads in organizations.
+I’ve seen it at Tallyfy repeatedly.
 Customers who build process thinking into their teams rather than centralizing it in a permanent department scale faster and sustain improvements longer.

-There’s one exception to the temporary model: if AI is your core business.
-If you’re building AI products, running AI services, or competing primarily on AI capabilities, then a permanent AI center of excellence makes sense.
+One exception worth noting: if AI is your core business.
+If you’re building AI products, running AI services, or competing primarily on AI capabilities, then a permanent CoE probably makes sense.
 You need ongoing coordination of a strategic capability.
+That’s different.

 But for most mid-size companies, AI is a tool.
 A powerful one, but still a tool for running your actual business better.
 Tools shouldn’t require permanent coordination committees.

-That’s what knowledge transfer actually looks like.
+That’s what real capability transfer looks like.
 Not a permanent team maintaining the knowledge.
-But knowledge so well distributed that the team becomes unnecessary.
+Knowledge so well distributed that the team becomes unnecessary.

 About the Author